Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 ```
 ## Centering and scaling data matrix
 ```
+One of the critical goals of single cell data analyses is to classify different cells.
+This can be achieved using the unsupervised clustering techniques such as PCA (t-SNE, UMAP additionally).
 ```r
 # dimensionality reduction using PCA, followed by t-SNE and UMAP analyses
 # This routine also involves finding neighbours and finding clusters